-Both types of instruments (video-camera system; mechanical settling tube) have different types of errors.
+Both types of instruments (video-camera systems and mechanical settling tubes) have different types of errors.
 Van Kessel (2003) has given a detailed discussion of the various types of errors.
 He distinguishes the following error sources:

+1. Sampling errors

+The sediment characteristics in the sample should be representative for the local suspended sediment concentration, size, density, shape etc. Fragile macro-flocs may be easily broken due to vibrations using mechanical tubes with valves on both ends.

+2. Unaccounted physical processes in the sampling instrument

+Physical processes that may not be captured by the sampling instrument are

-- sampling errors; sample should be representative for local suspended sediment concentration, size, density, shape etc. (fragile macro-flocs may be easily broken due to vibrations using mechanical tubes with valves on both ends); - · unaccounted physical processes in sampling instrument; - generation of convective flows inside the instrument measuring volume due to temperature differences inside and outside in ambient fluid (temperature difference of 1° C may give rise to a convective flows of 0.1 mm/s which may be high with respect to the settling velocity of mud); - particle interaction due to differential settling resulting in particle collisions and associated processes of coagulation/aggradation/flocculation; - upward return flow due to the downward settling of particles influencing other particles; - · data analysis errors; - assumption of homogeneous concentration in sample volume at start (initial) of settling process; - assumption of validity of settling law of Stokes; - errors in floc size detection software (particle shading); - errors in filtering and weighing procedure for determination of mass concentration.
+- The generation of convective flows inside the instrument measuring volume due to temperature differences between the volume inside the instrument and ambient fluid.
+For example, temperature differences of 1 °C may give rise to a convective flow of 0.1 mm/s which may be high with respect to the settling velocity of mud;

+- Particle interaction due to differential settling, resulting in particle collisions and associated processes of coagulation, aggradation and flocculation;

+- Upward return flow due to the downward settling of particles, influencing the settling of other particles.

+3. Data analysis errors

+Examples of errors in the analysis of data are

+- Assuming that concentrations in the sample volume are homogeneous at the start of the settling process, whereas that may not be the case;

+- Using the settling law of Stokes, whereas it may be invalid for the experimental conditions; - Errors in the floc size detection software (particle shading); - Errors in the filtering and weighing procedure for determination of mass concentrations.